dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-get.md

 # How to use HTTP outcalls: GET
 ## Overview
 A minimal example to make a `GET` HTTPS request.
 The sample code is in both Motoko and Rust.
+This sample canister sends a GET request to the Coinbase API and retrieves some historical data about ICP token.

 This example takes less than 5 minutes to complete.